Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 With this in mind, you might be recommended:

-- Prenatal cell-free DNA (cfDNA) screening, where a blood sample is taken from the mama, and the baby’s DNA is screened for specific chromosome problems.
+- Prenatal cell-free DNA (cfDNA) screening: Where a blood sample is taken from the mama, and the baby’s DNA is screened for specific chromosomal abnormalities

 Going through a high-risk pregnancy can be stressful, worrying, and scary.

-Please don’t be afraid to ask your healthcare provider about any questions that are bugging you.
+That included being unafraid and unashamed to ask your healthcare provider any questions that are bugging you.